top of page

 Student supplies: folder, notebook, pencils/pens.

-Life Skills, 6th-9th: Life Skills is a class designed to teach practical, functional, and social abilities necessary for independent daily living, personal management, and career success.
+Life Skills, 6th-8th: Life Skills is a class designed to teach practical, functional, and social abilities necessary for independent daily living, personal management, and career success.
 Topics will include financial literacy (budgeting, taxes), cooking, hygiene, social-emotional learning, and time management, and much more!
 This class will focus on preparing students for high school and adulthood in a fun, relatable approach.
+Students will work with deadlines almost every week and learn to use Canva to create presentations.

 Teacher: Jessica Nelson